> Why FCA?

 Although Faith Christian Academy

-has been recognized as a private school by the state of New Jersey, as well as other
+was recognized as a private school by the state of New Jersey, as well as other

 organizations, we have never sought formal accreditation from regional accrediting boards.